Close

 • Lost or damaged clothing or possessions, including schoolbooks, electronics, money and jewelry

-It’s OK for parents to step in when they see changes in behaviors, moods or how their children talk about friends.
-Take steps to engage with your children to get to the root of their worries.
+It’s OK for parents to step in when they see changes in behaviors, moods or in how their children talk about friends.
+Take steps to engage with them to get to the root of their worries.

 • Talk to your children about how to treat others and how they should expect to be treated.

-• Share with them the importance of identifying trusted adults they can turn to — in school and during extracurricular activities.
+• Emphasize the importance of identifying trusted adults they can turn to — in school and during extracurricular activities.

 • Set up a time each school day for your child to share with you how things went at school.